Last updated: 2019!

 Catercorner across Hollywood Blvd from the Roosevelt, the The Hollywood & Highland Shopping Complex contains most of the festival’s major venues.
 This map of the complex is unique because it probably won’t make things much easier— you have to keep in mind that it’s a large plaza that tranverses several levels and is divided into three main areas.
 There’s the TCL Chinese Imax on the left, the central lead-up to the Dolby Theater in the middle, and then the large open aired plaza on the right.

-The good news about the multiplex is that the seats are comfortable and they have a healthy snack bar.
-The bad news is that TCM Fest only takes over three of the complex’s theaters– so sometimes you may catch the dulcet tones of the latest Transformers over your meditative drama.
+The good news about the multiplex is that the seats are comfortable and they have a robust snack bar.
+The bad news is that the fest only takes over two of the complex’s theaters– so sometimes you may catch the dulcet tones of the latest Transformers over your meditative drama.

 The Egyptian Theater